Tiimber/terminal-notification/README.md

 **Mac OS X**

-- Override to only use afplay instead of installing the sound to sound effects
 - Figure out why group ID isn't working for the notifications
 - Figure out if it's possible to configure how long time to show notifications